Tokyo Weather

 Average temperature: 16-21°C (60.8-69.8°F)

 Another thing should pay attention to is the typhoon.
-September is the peak period of typhoon; visitors should check the weather forecast before going there.
+September is the peak period of typhoons; visitors should check the weather forecast before going to Tokyo.

 Red Leaves in Autumn